larsalbrecht/SmartHotEdit/README.md

 ### LUA
 You can write plugins with LUA.
 For this, there is a helper library you need to require to your script.
 #### Example Plugins
-There are some example in the directory ``Lua\Plugins\Examples`` in the project "SmartHotEditLuaPlugins":
+There are some examples in the directory ``Lua\Plugins\Examples`` in the project "SmartHotEditLuaPlugins":
 * case_plugin.lua
 * string_plugin.lua